Importance and necessity of Tajweed Al-Quran

 2- The Quran is the words of Allah

 Every syllable of the Quran is from Allah, so Muslims have to take the Quran’s recitation seriously.
-The purpose of Tajweed is to give the reciter proficiency pronouncing every syllable with the rules that apply to it.
+The purpose of Tajweed is to give the reciter proficiency in pronouncing every syllable with the rules that apply to it.
 This way, the reciter can recite the Quran without changing the way of the Prophet who received it from Almighty Allah.
 Allah told us: “recite the Quran with measured recitation.”
 (Quran 73:4).

 3- The rules of Tajweed

 Observing the rules of Tajweed in reciting prevents the reciter from making mistakes in reciting the Quran or change the words’ meaning during the recitation.
-Every Arabic letter has an articulation point from which it originates, called the Makhraj and attributes called the Sifaat.
+Every Arabic letter has an articulation point from which it originates, called the Makhraj, and attributes called the Sifaat.
 The knowledge is an important step to learn of Tajweed.

 4- Tajweed will help you avoid mistakes

 Applying the rules of Tajweed is an obligation to keep away from the major mistakes in reciting the Quran.
-There are two types of errors: the clear mistakes and the hidden mistakes.
+There are two types of errors: clear mistakes and hidden mistakes.
 The clear mistakes are usually obvious errors and change the words’ meaning.
 Whilst the hidden mistakes are not easily spotted.
-The majority of scholars agree that the application of the Tajweed rules to avoid clear mistakes is an individual obligation (Fardh ‘Ayn), while applying Tajweed rules to avoid the hidden mistakes is a collective obligation (Fardh Kifaayah) upon Muslims.
+The majority of scholars agree that the application of the Tajweed rules to avoid clear mistakes is an individual obligation (Fardh ‘Ayn) while applying Tajweed rules to avoid the hidden mistakes is a collective obligation (Fardh Kifaayah) upon Muslims.